nicholas-han/Studio/Software Engineering Basics/Introduction to Git and GitHub.md

 - Strong support for non-linear development: Linus patches were then arriving at a rate of 6.7 patches per second
 - Distributed development: each developer can have a local copy of the full development history
 - Compatibility with existing systems and protocols: this was necessary to acknowledge the diversity of the Linux community
-- Efficinet handling of large projects
+- Efficient handling of large projects
 - Cryptographic authentication of history: this makes certain that distributed systems all have identical code updates
 - Pluggable merge strategies: many pathways of development can lead to complex integration decisions that might require explicit integration strategies